mikerochip/addressables-training-manual/README.md

 * Azure: Blob storage
 * GCP: Cloud Storage

 Cloud providers also have CDN services that you probably want to put in front of their file storage services, for better performance.
-For AWS CloudFront is typically what people put in front of S3, so typically clients will download from a CloudFront URL, which points to an S3 bucket as its "origin."
+For example, AWS CloudFront is typically what people put in front of S3, so typically clients will download from a CloudFront URL, which points to an S3 bucket as its "origin."

-If you're feeling very DIY, you can run a local web server and use a public-facing URL by using ngrok.
+If you really want to test remote downloads but don't want to host files on a remote server, you could use [ngrok](https://ngrok.com/) to DIY a solution.
+You should be able to run a local web server and use a public-facing URL that way, but I haven't tried it myself so YMMV.

 ### **Q: What Addressables artifacts need to be uploaded to CCD?**